-Madhura Pradhan, MD, MBBS, is Chief of the Division of Nephrology and Outpatient Director of the Dialysis Unit at Children's Hospital of Philadelphia.
+Madhura Pradhan, MD, MBBS, is an attending physician with the Division of Nephrology and Outpatient Director of the Dialysis Unit at Children's Hospital of Philadelphia.
+She holds the Distinguished Endowed Chair in the Department of Pediatrics.

 Areas of Expertise:

-Chronic kidney disease in solid organ transplant recipients, Chronic kidney disease, Medical education, Quality improvement in clinical medicine, Professionalism and humanism in medicine, Dialysis and renal transplantation Locations:Specialty Care & Surgery Center, Voorhees; Specialty Care, Virtua
+Chronic kidney disease in solid organ transplant recipients, Chronic kidney disease, Dialysis and renal transplantation, Kidney transplant medicine, Medical education, Quality improvement in clinical medicine, Professionalism and humanism in medicine Locations:Specialty Care & Surgery Center, Voorhees; Specialty Care, Virtua

-Madhura Pradhan, MD, MBBS, is Chief of the Division of Nephrology at Children’s Hospital of Philadelphia and Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Madhura Pradhan, MD, MBBS, is an attending physician with the Division of Nephrology at Children’s Hospital of Philadelphia and Professor of Clinical Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

 Dr. Pradhan completed her undergraduate studies at the University of Bombay, India, and attended medical school at Seth GS Medical College, University of Bombay, where she graduated at the top of her class.
 She completed a residency in Pediatrics at the BJ Wadia Hospital for Children in Mumbai followed by a residency at the Connecticut Children’s Medical Center, University of Connecticut.
 She completed her fellowship training in pediatric nephrology at Children’s Hospital of Philadelphia where she received the Fellows Teaching Award.